enmanuelmag/notify_function/README.md

 ### Parameters

-- **title** is the title of toast notification, by defult is: Function finished
+- **title** is the title of toast notification, by defult is: Function finished.
-- **msg** is the message of toast notification, by default is: Your function has finished
+- **msg** is the message of toast notification, by default is: Your function has finished.
-- **duration** is the time, in seconds, that the nottications will show, by default is 10.
+- **duration** is the time, in seconds, that the nottications will show, by default is 8.
+- **return_info** add your return funtion to text in the email.
+By default is False.
+Is your data return isn't too big set True.
 - **urgency** is the urgency of the notifcation.
 By defualt is URGENCY_NORMAL.
 The options are:
-  - URGENCY_LOW
+  - URGENCY_LOW.
-  - URGENCY_NORMAL
+  - URGENCY_NORMAL.
-  - URGENCY_CRITICA
+  - URGENCY_CRITICA.
 - **email** is the email that will recive the information.
 By defualt is empty string, that mean that don't will send any email.